creatorslook/simplemodal-js/readme.md

 ```

 * Info :
-    * Child props are fully editable and close functions should be passed into the child prop as show above.
+    * Child props are fully editable and close functions should be passed into the child prop as shown above.
     * Child props should be enclosed in divs and styled accordingly

     ```js